York Lions football: 2024 season

-2025
+2025 season

 On January 10, 2025, York announced the hiring of Eli Haynes from the CJFL's Okanagan Sun as the new Special Teams Coordinator; replacing Brian Jones from the role.
 As well, the Lions would bring in Frantz Clarkson as their new offensive coordinator to replace Rick Walters, and brought back Tommy Denison as a Senior Offensive consultant.

 The Lions would also bring in over 60 recruits during the offseason with some notable transfers.
 On March 13, York announced that McMaster Marauders starting quarterback and OUA second-team all-star, Keagan Hall, was grad-transferring to the Lions and able to play immediately as he would enter York in a Master's program.
 As well, York would bring in Ole Miss transfer Defensive End Jaden Dicks as another notable transfer.

+2026 season

+On December 5, 2025, it was announced that Jamie Cook, formerly the co-offensive coordinator, passing game coordinator, and quarterbacks coach of the Toronto Varsity Blues, was hired as the Lions' offensive coordinator for the 2026 season.
+On May 28, 2026, it was announced that Fraser Sopik had been hired as the team's special teams coordinator.

 Season-by-season record

 The following is the record of the York Lions football team since their inception in 1968: